jwala-anirudh/angular2-cookie-banner/README.md

-# Angular2 Cookie Banner
+# Angular2 Cookie Law Banner

-> Angular2+ component that provides a banner to inform users about the cookie banner now with Angular Universal support
+> Angular2+ component that provides a banner to inform users about the cookie law banner now with Angular Universal support

-Angular2 Cookie banner is an HTML `<cookie-banner>` tag enhanced with styling and animation.
+Angular2 Cookie law banner is an HTML `<cookie-banner>` tag enhanced with styling and animation.

 ## Installation